U.S. Marshal in Chicago leaves office without explanation

 CHICAGO (WLS) --A little more than halfway into his term of office, the United States Marshal in Chicago Edward L. Gilmore has resigned suddenly and without explanation.

 President Barack Obama nominated Gilmore in 2015 to fill the top federal law enforcement spot.
-He received Senate approval in January 2016 and began a four-year term.
+He was sworn-in during a January 2016 ceremony in Chicago and began a four-year term.

-Neither Gilmore nor Marshal Service officials have offered an explanation for the early retirement that apparently occurred in late April, but has not been reported nor was it widely known, even in federal circles.
+Gilmore did not reply to I-Team messages and has not offered a public explanation for his early retirement that occurred on April 4.
+Despite having stepped down nearly seven weeks ago, his resignation was not widely known-even in federal circles.
+The departure had not been announced or reported until the ABC7 I-Team's revelation on Monday.

+A spokesman for the U.S. Marshal Service in Washington on Tuesday morning told the I-Team that Gilmore and other marshals "serve at the pleasure of the President.
+Typically, their terms end when the appointing President leaves office or when the incoming President decides to make a change in the position."

-This spring, I-Team sources questioned Gilmore's effectiveness in the position and those who helped get him there said Monday they are disappointed by his early departure.
+It is not known whether that was the case with Gilmore, but this spring I-Team sources questioned his effectiveness in the position and those who helped get him there said Monday they were disappointed by his sudden, unexplained and early departure.

 The agency is best known for apprehending fugitives but also oversees transportation of federal prisoners, securing federal judges and protecting high-risk federal witnesses.